sveltejs/svelte/site/content/blog/2022-09-01-whats-new-in-svelte-september-2022.md

 **Apps & Sites built with Svelte**
 - [canno](https://twitter.com/a_warnes/status/1556724034959818754?s=20&t=RyKWALPByqMT5A_PkLtUew) is a simple interactive 3d physics game with adjustable gravity, cannon power, and debug visualizer - made with threlte
-- [straw.page](https://straw.page/) is an extremely simple website builder that lets you create unique websites straigh from your phone
+- [straw.page](https://straw.page/) is an extremely simple website builder that lets you create unique websites straight from your phone
 - [Patra](https://patra.webjeda.com/) lets you share short notes just with a link.
 No database.
 No storage
 - [promptoMANIA](https://promptomania.com/) is an AI art community with an online prompt builder
 - [Album by Mood](https://www.albumbymood.com/) lets you listen to music based on your mood